 Step 2: Side Layout

-A lot of new house construction has been going on in my neighborhood, so I've had access to a lot of scrap lumber and other building materials for this project.
+A lot of new house construction had been going on in my neighborhood, so I had access to a lot of scrap lumber and other building materials for this project.
 The first pic above is a piece of electrical service drop wire that I used for a bendable French curve.
 That was used to transfer my scale dimensions to the materials for the build.
 I cut down pieces of scrap lumber into 1 1/2" x 2" widths for my bracing.
 Building a door frame in the "middle" of the side wall allowed me a taller profile.
-A lot of folks will notch their sidewalls, cover the outside with 1/8" Luane, then fill in with foam from the inside.
-I did the opposite - I applied the Luane directly to the edges, braced by gluing the bracing to the Luane, then filling in with foam before the PMF outer shell.
+A lot of folks will notch their sidewalls for the cross-bracing, cover the outside with 1/8" Luane, then fill in with foam from the inside.
+I did the opposite - I applied the Luane directly to the sidewall edges, braced by gluing the bracing to the Luane, then filling in with foam before the PMF outer shell.
 With the door frame and no notching, I added about six inches to the center height.
-The camper doesn't seem as claustrophobic inside, but I almost made the camper too tall to get of of the garage after completion (a Leroy Jethro Gibbs moment, if you will).
+The camper doesn't seem as claustrophobic inside, but I almost made the camper too tall to get out of the garage after completion (a Leroy Jethro Gibbs moment, if you will).
 Pic 2 is the test fit of parts before affixing them to the deck.
 Pic 3 is the door frame installed with its top panel glued in.
 Pic 4, the front and rear side sections and pic 5, the use of bamboo skewers to hold parts in place as the glue dried.

 Step 3: Galley Partition

 Pic 1 - a combination of 1/2" plywood and 1" XPS to make the galley partition and counter.
 Pic 2 is with the wiring run, galley cabinets cut out, and a test fit of the cooler/stove placement.
 It was at this point I realized I was 2" too low with the counter and 2" too shallow for the front to back depth of the storage area under the counter.
-I had to adjust the plans for the stove placement and decided to build a cooler with the leftover foam to fit under the stove shelf.
-This galley design is modified from L Wms' concept; you can watch her video here:
+I had to adjust the plans for the stove placement and decided to build a cooler (Pic 5) with the leftover 1" foam to fit under the stove shelf.
+This galley design is modified from LWms' concept; you can watch her video here:

 Pic 3 is the view of the galley cabinets from inside the sleeping area.
 Pic 4 is the formica on the galley counter and the 1" blocks I glued into the 1" XPS cabinet wall edges to have something solid for the door hinge hardware.